Sunday, February 10, 2013

 People won’t leave until they got the death penalty for the war criminal Quader Molla.

-Now in Sylhet and Chittagong and in other cities, activists also gathered to protest ICT (the International Crimes Tribunal) verdict.
-They said they won’t leave until they got the death penalty for the war criminal Quader Molla.
-And now this is the main headline in TV media.
-It’s became the main topic in talk show in TV channel (Somoy).
+also gathered to protest the ICT (the International Crimes Tribunal) verdict.
+They said they wouldn’t leave until they got the death penalty for the war criminal Quader Molla.
+And now, this is the main headline in TV media.
+It’s become the main topic in talk shows on TV channels (Somoy).

 Tuesday, February 5, 2013